Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 No conventional oil or gas fields have been discovered in the country and very few wells have been drilled.
 Globalshift does not forecast any future conventional production of oil or gas from the country.

-The Lesedi CBM Project is a significant gas project in Botswana.
+Unconventional Gas - is expoited at the Lesedi CBM Project.
 It is operated by Tlou Energy which owns prospecting Licenses extending for 8,500 sq kms in the Karoo-Kalahari Basin of southeastern Botswana.
 Operations have been ongoing since 2007.

 Several exploration and appraisal work programs have identified significant gas resources and in 2016 Tlou Energy was selected by the Ministry of Energy and Water Resources (MMEWR) to develop a CBM power plant at the Project.
 The offtake agreement is expected to be for 50 MW.
 This is an expansion beyond the 10 MW initially envisaged as being fast-tracked for development.
 The Botswana government is targeting the incorporation of 100 MW of CBM power into its future generation supply plans.